 As you may know, making extra payments on your mortgage does NOT lower your monthly payment.
-Additional payments to principal just helps to shorten the length of the loan (since your payment is fixed).
-Of course, paying additional principal does in fact save money since you’d effectively shorten the loan term and stop making payments sooner than if you were to make the minimum payment.
+Additional payments to principal just help to shorten the length of the loan (since your payment is fixed).
+Of course, paying additional principal does, in fact, save money since you’d effectively shorten the loan term and stop making payments sooner than if you were to make the minimum payment.
 However, that only happens after a certain (and still long) period of time.

 So how can making extra principal payments benefit you?

 Since your interest is calculated on your remaining loan balance, making additional principal payments every month will significantly reduce your interest payments over the life of the loan.
 By paying more principal each month, you incrementally lower the principal balance and interest charged on it.